Obstructive Sleep Apnea During Pregnancy - All You Need to Know

-Doctors suggest that sleep apnea is a common cause of sleepless nights during pregnancies.
+Doctors suggest that sleep apnea is a common during pregnancy cause of sleepless nights.
 A study reveals that the condition affects as many as 26% of all mothers-to-be.
-It may develop because of several reasons, including:
+Sleep apnea during pregnancy develop because of several reasons, including:

 - Many hormonal changes occur in women during the nine months of pregnancy.
 They can cause the mucus membrane in the nose to swell and make you feel congested.
 This, in turn, can result in snoring and sleep apnea.